watmin/cogere/README.md

 - Optionally use DNS if `--ipaddr` not provided with `--add-host`
 - Add verbosity to commands with no output (Add/Del Host/Group)
 - Allow for scp to be performed with no command
+- Allow for multiple commands (Consider @ARGV as a command list)